Multidisciplinary Association for Psychedelic Studies: Medical cannabis monopoly

-Major events in recent proceedings are notable, as in the 2007 ruling by Administrative Law Judge Mary Ellen Bittner, wherein she recommended that Craker receive a license to grow marijuana for research and that NIDA dismantle its monopoly.
-The DEA in response overturned the recommended ruling in January 2009, and later denied Craker's Motion to Reconsider in December 2010.
-In March 2011, Craker's lawyers submitted their final brief in the case.
-MAPS is pursuing efforts to have the DEA's final ruling rescinded.
-A detailed timeline of MAPS' attempts to gain access to research-grade marijuana is available on the MAPS website.

 In 2016, the Obama administration DEA announced their intent to grant additional licenses to marijuana growers for research, ending the NIDA monopoly on federally legal marijuana.
 The DEA finalized the proposed rule in early 2020.

 Controversy

 A clinical participant in MAPS's phase 2 trials of MDMA-assisted psychotherapy for PTSD, Meaghan Buisson, was inappropriately cuddled and spooned by a husband-and-wife pair of therapists while on MDMA during one of her therapy sessions.
 A few months later, Buisson began living with the pair, Dr. Donna Dryer and Dr. Richard Yensen, in their home on a remote Canadian island for purposes of undergoing more therapy.
 Buisson eventually entered a sexual relationship with Yensen, allegedly under the guise of it being exposure therapy.
 The relationship continued for over a year.
 In 2018, Buisson filed a civil lawsuit alleging that Yensen had repeatedly sexually assaulted her.
 The suit was settled out of court.

 Upon eventually learning of the ethical violation, MAPS cut ties with the therapists, reported the incident to health authorities, issued a public statement about it, gave Buisson US$15,000 to obtain therapy while her civil case against Yensen was ongoing, and instituted a new code of ethics for the trials that explicitly prohibited sexual contact between participants and therapists.
 A few years later, the incident was further reported on by Psymposia in their podcast series Cover Story: Power Trip, in which they strongly criticize MAPS.
 In addition, shortly after the podcast, Psymposia and Buisson released video excerpts of Buisson experiencing the inappropriate physical contact that had been recorded during her therapy session.
 The videos had been voluntarily given to Buisson by MAPS when she had asked for them previously.
 MAPS has been criticized for missing the video-recorded ethical violation and for not viewing the videos until years after it became aware of the incident.